raford/pdxbikes/README.md

 # pdxbikes
 A data analysis project using Portland's Biketown PDX data.

 This is a new project that I am currently working on.
+I will be updating it as I go along.

 The goal is to have this be a "full stack" data science project.